-Figure 1: Pictures of the current VME based data acquisition system (left) and the electron accelerator capable of 50 MeV electron energies (right).
+Figure 1: Left:Pictures of the current VME based data acquisition system operating in the PI's Laboratory for Detector Science.
+Right: The electron accelerator capable of 50 MeV electron energies.

-A high neutron fluence end station will be constructed using an 50 MeV electron beam and a high Z converter material (Tungsten).
-Figure 2 contains a conceptual drawing of the collimator with a heat exchanger cooling system wrapped around the Tungsten cylinder.
-The Tungsten converter will be machined from a solid Tungsten cylinder and have channels off the central axis for the purpose of positioning detectors or materials to be radiation damaged.
+A high neutron fluence end station will be constructed using an 50 MeV electron beam and a high Z converter material (tungsten).
+Figure 2 contains a conceptual drawing of the collimator with a heat exchanger cooling system for the tungsten cylinder.
+The tungsten converter will be machined from a solid tungsten cylinder and have channels off the central axis for the purpose of positioning detectors or materials to be radiation damaged.
 We expect the end station can contribute to research in the NEUP's advanced fuel initiative program.
 The converter target will be mounted on a custom stainless steel carrier capable of supporting part of the requested shielding.
-An electron beam accelerated to energies up to 50 MeV and capable of depositing up to 12 kW of power into the target cell will be used to generate neutrons.
+An electron beam accelerated to energies up to 50 MeV and capable of depositing up to 10 kW of power into the target cell will be used to generate neutrons.
 A simulation predicting the expected neutron fluence from the proposed system is shown in Figure 2.

-Figure 2: Left: A cross sectional slice of the Tungsten collimator conceptual design.
-Right: Neutron fluence predictions using MCNPX assuming a 10 kW electron beam on a Tungsten converter.
+Figure 2: Left: A cross sectional slice of the tungsten collimator conceptual design.
+Right: Neutron fluence predictions using MCNPX assuming a 10 kW electron beam on a tungsten converter.